Deleting posts automatically in Mastodon after a certain time period

 Mastodon has been developing a built-in groups feature for some time now, but it hasn’t been released yet.
 From the screenshots posted so far, it seems it will be more of a Facebook Groups type forum rather than a public discussion list.
 (You can see highly technical details and screenshots of this upcoming Groups feature on their github page ⧉).

 However, it is unclear if Mastodon groups will work across the Fediverse or only on Mastodon.
-Chirp and Guppe are platform-neutral, and will work on any kind of Fediverse server that supports microblogging including Mastodon, Friendica and others.
+Guppe is platform-neutral, and will work on any kind of Fediverse server that supports microblogging including Mastodon, Friendica and others.

 Groups on Friendica

-The Fediverse server type Friendica includes built-in group support, which works in a similar way to Chirp and Guppe.
+The Fediverse server type Friendica includes built-in group support, which works in a broadly similar way to Guppe.
 Creating a Friendica group requires a Friendica account, but anyone can join the group from other Fediverse server types including Mastodon servers.

 A Friendica group can be moderated by the person who created it, and they can also add additional moderators to the same group.